 The Courtney areas returned many of the best drill results from all the historic drilling on the property completed by Inland Gold & Silver.
 The following table summarizes some of the better results from the Courtney area; a more complete summary of all holes which returned values greater than 0.03 oz/ton or 1.0 g/t are included in Appendix C. Only certain of the holes contain exact intervals for the intercepts, specifically 1988 Inland holes starting from 88-444 and higher have associated logs that were available to the authors.
 This is due to the lack of drill logs for the other holes, the sections do contain the results but each hole on the section will need to examined in detail to determine the exact intercept interval.
-It is also recommended that Golden Oasis enter all the historic data into an electronic database in order to determine if any trends exist in the old anomalous drill results and to help with the interpretation and selection of future areas to drill.
+Golden Oasis has entered all the historic data into an electronic database in order to determine trends in the old anomalous drill results and to help with the interpretation and selection of drilling targets.